-Have you ever seen a Scotch Broom?
-Pretty flower, don’t you think?
+Have you ever seen a Water-Willow?
+So pretty and unique, don’t you think?